colord3v/electra/docs/getting-started.md

 * Join the /r/jailbreak [discord](https://discord.gg/jb), and ask for help in #development
 * Create a post on /r/jailbreakdevelopers
-* If neither of these solve your issues, open an issue on the [the electra issues page](https://github.com/coolstar/electra/issues)
+* If neither of these solve your issues, open an issue on the [the electrified issues page](https://github.com/colord3v/electrified/issues)